-Notify Social Worker (for Resource Students only)
+Notify Social Worker if Directed by CAS (for HCC Students only)

-65. It is the responsibility of the Principal or designate to notify the Bloorview Kids Rehab social worker assigned to the unit (BIRT, SODR, or CCC) so that appropriate support and counselling can be offered to the student and family.
+65. If directed by CAS, It is the responsibility of the Principal or designate to notify the Holland Bloorview Kids Rehab social worker assigned to the unit (BIRT, SODR, or CCC) so that appropriate support and counselling can be offered to the student and family.